mattfenwick/financeManager/README.md

 FinanceManager is a database-backed application that stores and reports on financial records.

-This project is light and easy to use interface that makes your data come to life!
+This project is a light and easy to use interface that brings your data to life!

 ## Goals